Allergy Services for Primary Care Physicians: Expanding Access to Long-Term Allergy Relief

 Take a Look at On-Site Allergy Services

-Since 2009, UAS has successfully partnered with more than 2,450 practitioners across 20+ states to deliver proven, flexible and customizable services that directly meet the allergy needs of patients without requiring them to go elsewhere.
-Treatment protocols include immunotherapy delivered by subcutaneous injections in the physician’s office or at home as well as sublingual drops self-administered at home by the patient.
+Since 2009, UAS has successfully partnered with more than 2,450 practitioners across 20+ states to deliver proven, flexible and customizable ancillary medical services that directly meet the allergy needs of patients without requiring them to go elsewhere.
+Treatment protocols include immunotherapy delivered by subcutaneous injections (allergy shots) in the physician’s office or at home as well as sublingual allergy drops self-administered at home by the patient.
 A UAS treatment group showed >40% improvement in allergy symptom scores compared to control through administration of immunotherapy.
 A 3-year course of immunotherapy has shown long-term clinical effects and the potential of preventing the development of asthma in children with allergic rhino conjunctivitis up to seven years post-treatment.

 UAS medical partners maintain full clinical control and can easily test, treat and educate patients on environmental and food allergies with comprehensive solutions that include staff training, supplies, customer support, patient education tools and marketing materials.